How to Photograph People

 - Action: where the subject is photographed frozen or blurred in such a way to describe movement.

 - Formal: whether head and shoulder, half or full length; as an individual or as part of a couple or group; and being directed by or working in collaboration with the photographer.
-It's usually the case that the subject is separated from their surroundings via framing, camera orientation, lens focal length and depth of field.
+It's usually the case that the subject is separated from their surroundings via framing, camera orientation, lighting, lens focal length and depth of field.

 - Environmental Portrait: also working under direction or in collaboration with the photographer, but in such a way where the subject appears in an environment to which they seem to belong.

 We can classify the above photo as an Environmental Portrait.
 It was made at the beautiful Half Moon Bay in suburban Melbourne.
 It's a lovely location, particularly close to sunset when the sandstone cliff face is bathed in warm light.
 A word of caution: the terrain is fragile, so please avoid climbing on or walking too close to the cliff face.
 Let's all stay safe and help preserve this lovely location for generations to come.

 While on one hand tagging a photo as an environmental portrait might be considered irrelevant by some, the term is part of photography's vocabulary and, as such, can help to describe the differences between one kind of photo and the next.
 By being able to deconstruct a photo you'll have a better understanding of how it was made.
 As a result you're that much closer to producing a similar image yourself.

 Under normal circumstances, when asking a subject to turn their head away from the camera, I'd ensure there was more space on the side of the frame into which they're about to be facing.
 You can achieve this simply by taking a step to one side which will have the effect of moving your subject away from the centre of the frame.